cloverdx/cloverdx-server-docker/README.md

     ...
     ```

-* use the same encryption provider and algorithm when using ``encrypt.sh`` tool (from our ``secure-cfg-tool.zip`` package) to encrypt the configuration property values:
+- Use the same encryption provider and algorithm when using ``encrypt.sh`` tool (from our ``secure-cfg-tool.zip`` package) to encrypt the configuration property values:

     ``encrypt.sh -a PBEWITHMD5AND256BITAES-CBC-OPENSSL -c org.bouncycastle.jce.provider.BouncyCastleProvider -l bcprov-jdk15on-149.jar``

-### Secure Parameters
+### Secure parameters

 *Secure parameters* are graph parameters that have encrypted values.
 Typically they are used to store credentials used by jobs to connect to external systems and they prevent storage of the credentials in plain text.

-* select Bouncy Castle as encryption provider and select the encryption algorithm - configure this via configuration properties:
+- Select Bouncy Castle as an encryption provider and select the encryption algorithm - configure this via configuration properties:

     ```properties
     ...